 Hop aboard the free Silo District Trolley to explore the Downtown Cultural District’s restaurants, art galleries, boutiques, wineries, and the farmers market.
 You could spend all afternoon shopping at Spice Village, The Findery, and Central Texas Marketplace.

-I always find something artistic or historical when I visit my sister in Salado, a famous stage-stop on the Old Chisholm Trail (PDF), where Sam Houston and Jesse James hung their hats at the Historic Stagecoach Inn, constructed in 1861.
-After a recently completed renovation, the Stagecoach Inn is a luxury destination.
+I always find something artistic or historical when I visit my sister in Salado, a famous stage-stop on the Old Chisholm Trail, where Sam Houston and Jesse James hung their hats at the Stagecoach Inn, constructed in 1861.
+After a recently completed renovation, the luxury destination is now known as the Shady Villa Hotel.

-Today, at the famous restaurant, order breakfast with homemade buttermilk waffles or steak and eggs and a great cup of coffee.
+At the hotel’s famous Stagecoach Restaurant, order breakfast with homemade buttermilk waffles or steak and eggs and a great cup of coffee.
 For dinner, my favorite is the brown butter trout, or indulge in the eight-ounce bourbon mushroom sirloin.

 Explore the Royal Street District for cork-and-create classes, handmade Mud Pies Pottery, hand-blown glass, and Japanese creative stoneware.
-Spend the afternoon shopping for clothes and jewelry in Salado Square and the Magnolias of Salado or 21 Main for unique home decor.
+Spend the afternoon shopping for clothes and jewelry in Salado Square or 21 Main for unique home decor.

 Waxahachie, famous as the Gingerbread City and the Crepe Myrtle Capital of Texas, is one of 89 certified Texas Main Street communities backed by the Texas Historical Commission for the revitalization of their historic downtowns.